spencerbraun/style-transformer/paired_sentences.md

+# soph_3 tokenized, with-punctuation deep network interesting sentences
+b: original before transfer
+t: transferred sentence

+### This one didn't have punctuation originally, but picking up on "?"
+b: then what we will be able to read or listen too
+t: then what we will be able to rule or listen too ?

+### Trying to pick up on synonyms potentially
+b: another example of the setting is when the terrain changed .
+t: another tree of the wild is when the follows changed .

+### Vocab change; maybe more science/philosophy in soph?
+b: the hypothesis he has set is love and kindness .
+t: the mood he has set is love and kindness .

+### Interesting word substitution here
+b: i suddenly had a feeling of mixed emotions racing through <caps> body .
+t: i suddenly had a feeling of mixed emotions chickens felt through body .

+### More vocab substitution, output sounds funny
+b: this is the moods created by the author in the memoir .
+t: this is the magic attention by the power in the gentle .

+### It appears to be substituting emotion for science
+b: all relationships need a little laughter to lighten the mood once in awhile .
+t: all relationships blind a little physics to lighten the hypothesis once in awhile .

+### Appears to be learning consistent vocab substitutions
+b: jokes and laughter made our friendship so much better and gave me amazing memories that i might possibly have for the rest of my life .
+t: fire and physics made our friendship so much better and gave me amazing memories that , might possibly have for the rest of my life .

+### Another one
+b: it has a playful tone with a warm and loving mood .
+t: it has a playful gather with a warm and loving hypothesis .

 # Same sentences across multiple corpora
 original: it is the people around you causing the offensive news.
 soph_1: (80) it was brought mr. peggotty, you trademark brought interest news.